Spatial Mapping for Magic Leap 2

 Spatial anchors are used for the persistent placement of content.
 Each Space includes a single spatial anchor to provide the Space's zero-point.
 Additional anchors may be added when a user places content when in an application or a developer may want to include more anchors throughout a Space to provide consistent content across multiple sessions.

 Capturing positional data during the scanning process is essential for consistent device localization.
-During a scan, the user is directed to turn in a 360° circle every 2m/sq.
-This sequential set of movements captures special key rig frames throughout the Space.
-The more key rig frames captured, the more likely a Magic Leap 2 device can consistently localize into the Space from any place within the real-world area.
-During the scanning process, a user will be taken through these steps to ensure quality device localization.
+The scanning process ensures that the environment is observed from different viewpoints.
+The device regularly captures viewpoint information (i.e., special key rig frames) during this scanning process.
+The more viewpoint information captured from different viewpoints, the more likely a Magic Leap 2 device can consistently localize into the Space from any location within the real-world area.
+During the scanning process, a user will be taken through guided steps to ensure quality device localization.

 Device Localization

-Device localization is when the Magic Leap 2 device can recognize enough of a real-world area to understand where the Magic Leap 2 device and user is within the Space.
-When device localization occurs, content can be placed, and stay in place, relative to where it is in the world.
+Device localization is when the Magic Leap 2 device can recognize enough of a real-world area to understand where the Magic Leap 2 device is within the Space.
+When device localization occurs, content can be placed within the Space, and stay in place, relative to where it is in the world.
 Solid localization is based upon a scan that offers quality positional data and feature points.

 Ad-hoc localization, however, does not require any pre-mapping or scanning; it runs in the background where users may not be aware of the process.
 Ad-hoc localization allows users to place world-relative content, but that content will not persist across sessions.